 That being said, North Korea is a sexually conservative country, and this applies to sexuality anywhere on the spectrum.
 Overt shows of affection by anyone of any sexual orientation tend to be frowned upon, and this is something that should be respected by visitors to the country at all times.

 Whilst homosexuality is not illegal in the country, there is no ‘gay scene’ to speak of, and you certainly will not meet openly gay Koreans in the DPRK.
-It is also important to be respectful on their extreme conservativeness on this matter: do not ask Korean people about their sexual orientation; in fact, any question that is sexual in nature could well cause offence, and should be avoided.
+It is also important to be respectful on their extreme conservativeness on this matter: do not ask Korean people about their sexual orientation; in fact, any question that is sexual in nature may well cause offence, and should be avoided.

 Young Pioneer Tours has employed and continues to employ LGBT people, and we welcome people from all walks of life on our tours.
 But it is important to remember that the cultural norms of some of the countries we visit, and it is important to ensure that we respect the beliefs and norms of those countries even if we do not necessarily agree with them.

 The short answer to this question is that yes you can, and you will be accomodated and made to feel welcome in the country.